contactlab/contacthub-sdk-nodejs/README.md

 ### Minimum Node version

 This SDK is developed and tested against Node.js v4.
-To help developing against this specific version we provide a Dockerfile for testing purposes.
+To help developing against this specific version, we provide a Dockerfile for testing purposes.

-Here are the commands to run tests with docker.
+Here are the commands to run tests with docker:

 ```sh
 $ docker build -t ch-node4 .